 How to Request LinkedIn Recommendations

-Use the LinkedIn Recommendations Tool
+The LinkedIn Recommendations Tool

 If you're shy to approach a connection, take the initiative and write a recommendation for your contact without being asked.
 That’s an incentive for your connection to write one for you to return the favor.
 Most people are nice enough to reciprocate.

-- You’ve worked closely with them
+- Colleagues you’ve worked closely with.

 Most times, people are eager to write comments, but no one wants to jeopardize someone else’s opportunities.
 Your connections will appreciate guidance.
 For example, list the skills and attributes they could write about.
 You don't have to feed your contacts every word to say.
 Tell the person your successes and they’ll vouch for them.
 Did you work on a lucrative contract together?
 You could word your request: